 If the merger agreement does not include an unwind provision, there is one more avenue that can accomplish a similar goal.
 Essentially, you could create one new legal entity and transfer the appropriate assets and programs to that entity.
 By the end, there would be two separate legal entities with their own assets, essentially “undoing” the merger.

-If you need assistance in discovering which option is right for your unique circumstance, request a consultation with one of our nonprofit attorneys.
+If you need assistance in discovering which option is right for your unique circumstance, request a consultation with a member of our legal team.
 We’re happy to help you explore your options and find the right path forward for your organization.